The Ramban (Nachmanides, 1194-1270) understood this verse as the Biblical source for the mitzvah to settle and build up the Land of Israel:

 “Ask, my son, ask.”

-“For twenty-five years, I have performed backbreaking labor, from morning to evening.
+“For twenty-five years, I have engaged in backbreaking labor, working from morning till evening.
 I weeded plots of land so that orchards could be planted.
-I planted saplings, dug up stones from fields, excavated foundations for buildings in Eretz Yisrael.
-I spent all my strength in exhausting manual labor.
+I planted saplings, removed stones from fields, and dug foundations for buildings in Eretz Yisrael.
+I have spent all my strength in exhausting manual labor.
 And yet I barely earn enough to support my family.”

 Embarrassed, the Yemenite lowered his voice.
-“I would like to ask: is it permissible for me to immigrate to America?
+“I would like to ask,” he said hesitantly, “is it permissible for me to immigrate to America?
 Perhaps there my fortune will shine and I will be able to properly support my family....”
-The visitor finished his short speech and remained standing in silence.
+The visitor finished his short speech and stood in silence.

-For several minutes, Rav Kook sat, deep in thought.
-Abruptly, he stood up, pointed to his chair and commanded the man, “Sit.”
+For several minutes, Rav Kook remained deep in thought.
+Suddenly, he rose from his seat, pointed to his chair, and instructed the man, “Sit.”

-The visitor became filled with trepidation.
+The visitor was filled with trepidation.
 “Honored Rabbi,” he stammered.
 “It is improper that a stranger should sit on your chair.”

-With short, reluctant steps, the Yemenite walked around the desk until he came to the rabbi’s chair.
+With short, reluctant steps, the Yemenite circled around the desk until he reached the rabbi’s chair.
 He slowly lowered himself into the seat.

-As soon as he sat down, his head dropped to the desk and he fell into a deep sleep.
-A short while later, he woke, startled.
+As soon as he settled in he chair, his head dropped to the desk and he fell into a deep sleep.
+A short while later, he awoke, startled.

 “What happened when you slept?” asked the Rav.

-“I dreamt that I had passed on to the next world,” he reported.
+“I dreamt that I had passed on to the next world,” he recounted.
 “My soul ascended to heaven.
-When I reached heaven’s gates, there was an angel standing at the entrance who directed me to the heavenly court.
+When I reached heaven’s gates, an angel stood at the entrance and directed me to the heavenly court.
 There I saw scales — scales of justice.”

 The Yemenite laborer continued his account.
 “Suddenly, carriages drawn by horses rushed in front of me.
 The carriages were loaded with packages.
-Some of the packages were small, some were medium-sized, and some were large.
-The angels began unloading the packages, and they placed them on one side of the scales.
-That side of the scales plunged downwards due to the weight, until it nearly reached the ground.”
+Some of the packages were small, some medium-sized, and some large.
+The angels proceeded to unload the packages and place them on one side of the scales.
+That side of the scales plunged downwards due to the weight, until it nearly touched the ground.”

 “What is the meaning of these packages?”
 I asked the angel standing before me.

 Then other carriages arrived.
 These carriages were loaded with dirt, rocks, stones, and sand.
-As the angels loaded them on the other side of the scales, it began to lift up — slightly — the side of sins and transgressions.
+As the angels loaded them on the other side of the scales, it began to lift up — slightly — the side bearing the sins and transgressions.

 “What is the meaning of these bundles of dirt?”
 I asked.

 “Trembling, I stared at the side of merits.
-I saw it dipping lower and lower, lifting the opposite side.
-Finally the side of merits ceased moving.
-It stopped as it outweighed the sins — but just barely.”
+I watched as it dipped lower and lower, lifting the opposite side.
+Finally, the side of merits stopped moving.
+It came to a halt as it outweighed the sins, but just barely.”

 (Stories from the Land of Israel.
 Adapted from Malachim Kivnei Adam, pp. 321-322)